offlinehacker/ethertest/docs/linux_deployment.rst

 Network deployment in linux
 ===========================

-Here we will present our secure deployment of simulted corporate network using linux as a core router.
+Here we will present our deployment of linux based network.

-Standard virtualisation environment used in this project, :term:`vagrant` was used and :term:`puppet` was used for deployment of everything, but you can read more about it this :doc:`environment`.
+Standard virtualisation environment used in this project, :term:`vagrant` was used and :term:`puppet` was used for deployment of everything, but you can read more about this here :doc:`environment`.

 ------------------
 Deployment modules